 What Is an ADU?

 An accessory dwelling unit, or an ADU, is a separate unit located on a single-family or multi-family property.
 This unit must have its own sleeping area, kitchen area, and bathroom to be considered a legitimate ADU.
-ADUs have a wide range of floor plans and purposes depending on your budget and goals.
+ADUs have a wide range of floor plans and use cases depending on your budget and goals.

 What Are the Different Types of ADUs?